Roanoke Maroons: Facilities

 After beginning their history in the tiny, on-campus Alumni Gymnasium, the men's and women's basketball teams began playing their home games in the 6,820-seat Salem Civic Center arena in 1968.
 While the team had a great deal of success there and won the program's only national title while calling the Salem Civic Center home, its large size and off-campus location hindered it.
 In the 1980s, the school opened the 2,000-seat Bast Center located on-campus where the men's and women's basketball and volleyball teams played until 2016, when the state-of-the-art Cregger Center opened on-campus.
 The new arena seats 2,500 spectators and sits on a hill with magnificent views of the Blue Ridge Mountains.

-The baseball team formerly played at Kiwanis Field near Elizabeth Campus, but now plays at Haley Toyota Field, home stadium of the Salem Red Sox, Carolina League affiliate of the Boston Red Sox.
-The softball team plays at the nearby James I. Moyer Sports Complex, which notably has hosted the NCAA Division III Women's College World Series on multiple occasions.
-Roanoke has qualified for this event several times with their most recent appearance being in 2012.
+The baseball team formerly played at Kiwanis Field near Elizabeth Campus, but now plays at Salem Memorial Ballpark, home stadium of the Salem RidgeYaks, Carolina League affiliate of the Boston Red Sox.
+The softball team plays at the nearby James I. Moyer Sports Complex, which notably has hosted the NCAA Division III Softball Championship on multiple occasions.
+Roanoke has made several appearances in the championship series with their most recent appearance being in 2012.